skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 - A button to start a new conversation with the chatbot.

 The responses from the chatbot must be shown as they become available, even if they are only partially complete.
 The response text must be animated in a typewriter style.
-The animation should contain a blinking cursor and each character should be rendered individually with a random delay between 2ms and 20ms.
+The animation must contain a blinking cursor and each character must be rendered individually with a random delay between 2ms and 20ms.
+You have to poll the backend to get the current response.
+The polling interval must be 1 second.

 While the response is incomplete, the button to send a new message must be disabled.